larskanis/libusb/README.md

 Prerequisites
 -------------

-* Linux, MacOSX or Windows system with Ruby MRI 1.8.7/1.9/2.0, JRuby or recent version of Rubinius
+* Linux, MacOS or Windows system with Ruby MRI 1.9/2.x, JRuby or recent version of Rubinius
-* Optionally: [libusb](http://libusb.info) or [libusbx](http://libusbx.org) library version 1.0.8+ :
+* Optionally: [libusb](http://libusb.info) C-library version 1.0.8 or any newer version.
+  The system libusb library can be installed like so:
   * Debian or Ubuntu:

       ```
       $ sudo apt-get install libusb-1.0-0-dev
       ```
-  * OS-X: install with homebrew:
+  * MacOS: install with homebrew:

       ```
       $ brew install libusb